leonardehrenfried/html5ify/README.md

 * You're automatically joining the [Youtube HTML5 beta](http://youtube.com/html5)
 * You use the Vimeo HTML5 player

+Patches and improvements are very welcome.

 ### Disclaimer

-If you buy something on Amazon I will set an affiliate code.
+This extension sets Amazon affiliate code.
 If you object to this, just clone the repo and remove the code.